coredns/coredns.io/content/blog/how-to-add-plugins.md

 # 3. ServeDNS() and Name()

-Let's start with the trivial `Name()` method which is used (mainly) to see if the metrics plugin is loaded.
-CoreDNS does by this by name.
+Let's start with the trivial `Name()` method which is used so other plugins can check if a certain plugin is loaded.
 The method just returns the string `whoami`.

 ~~~ go
 // Name implements the Handler interface.